 QMK Firmware

-The RP2040 is now supported in QMK firmware.
-KMK should also work, but with KMK I could get the OLED display to work.
-So I used QMK with VIA support.
+The RP2040 is now supported by QMK firmware.
+While KMK is an option, I couldn’t get the OLED display to work with it, so I opted for QMK with VIA support.

 You can find the QMK files on my Github page.